kevinfosterNG/patient-portal-faq/README.md

 ## FAQ Examples:

-Q1 Dependent / Child medical records are missing?
+Q1 Where are my dependent's medical records?

 A1 We dont expose medical records for minors or dependents.

-Q2 Lab Results missing?
+Q2 I can't see my lab results.

 A2 Testing we do in the office will be there.
-Typically lab testing we send out to 3rd part laboratries comes back within a few days.
+Typically lab testing we send out to 3rd party laboratries comes back within a few days.
 If the lab faxes it to us, it may not be accessible in your chart.
-Contact the clinic for a MR request
+Contact the clinic directly for a Medical Record request.

 Q3 Can I access medical record if account created with different phone number?